hyunjunian/Poor-Charlie-s-Almanack/en.md

 I hope what I’m saying will help you be more effective and better human beings.
 And if you don’t get rich, that won’t bother me.
 But I’m always asked this question: “Spoon-feed me what you know.”
 And, of course, what they’re often saying is, “Teach me now to get rich with soft white hands faster.
 And not only let me get rich faster, but teach me faster, too.”

-> I’m always asked, “Spoon-feed me what you know.”
-What they’re often saying is, “Teach me how to get rich with soft white hands faster.”
->

 I don’t have much interest in writing a book myself.
 Plus, it would be a lot of work for somebody like me to try and do it in my 70s.
 And I have plenty else to do in life.
 So I’m not going to do it.
 But it’s a screaming opportunity for somebody.
 I’d provide funds to support the writing of an appropriate book if I found someone with the wisdom and the will to do the job right.

 Let me turn to some of the probable reasons for present bad education.
 Part of the trouble is caused by the balkanization of academia.
 For instance, psychology is most powerful when combined with doctrines from other academic departments.
 But if your psychology professor doesn’t know the other doctrines, then he isn’t capable of doing the necessary integration.
 And how would anyone get to be a psychology professor in the first place if he were good with non-psychology doctrines and constantly worked non-psychology doctrines into his material?
 Such a would-be professor would usually offend his peers and superiors.